The Endless Easter

 Tom and God's Plus Sign at Ventura's Surfer's Knoll

-Surfing hit the Texas Gulf Coast in 1961, when I was fourteen.
+Surfing hit the Texas Gulf Coast in 1960, when I was thirteen.
 My sister’s boyfriend knew some California surfers, who visited Galveston Island that summer and brought the long board to the Lone Star state.
 From what I can recall, I was the fifth or sixth Texan to take up the long board and ride the two to three foot swells of Galveston Bay.

 When I caught my first wave, I was hooked.

 That summer I gave up the girls for the surf board.
 Riding waves was both exhilarating and unbelievable.
 Every morning my friend Louie and I would hitchhike the nine miles from my home in Texas City to the island city.
-Sometimes we’d actually spend the night on the beach just to wake up to and ride the “glass,” the pristine and gently-breaking waves.
+Sometimes we’d actually spend the night on Galveston Beach just to wake up to and ride the “glass,” the pristine and gently-breaking waves.

 Nothing smelled better than the sun tan oil, the wax, and the surf.

-For two great years I surfed as much as possible.
+For six great years I surfed as much as possible.
 Between playing organized baseball, football and basketball, I surfed my life away, and was glad to have parents who didn’t stop me from spending so much time at the beach.
-I couldn’t wait to turn sixteen so I could get my driver’s license and buy a cheap car to carry my board and travel to the island.
+I couldn’t wait to turn sixteen so I could get my driver’s license and buy a cheap car to carry my board and travel to the island and surf every day if I wanted to.

 At sixteen I bought a dark green 1952 Plymouth for $50 and immediately painted “Surfer’s Wagon” in big red letters on each front tire fender and for the whole world to see.
 I also knocked out the rear window glass pane and shoved my long board through the open window and into the back seat.
 I was now a full-time surfer.